amandabee/fundamentals-of-interactive/_posts/2014-10-23-spreadsheets.md

 6. Add another empty column, title it "boro code" and fill it in with numbers.
 You already know how to pull down a single value -- alphabetically, Brooklyn is first, so type a 3 at the top of the column and then pull it down until you hit the Bronx.
 Bronx is 2.
 Repeat.
 When you're done you should have a column of boro codes.

 7. Your "CD" column probably contains some two digit numbers and some one digit numbers.
 You're going to use the [=TEXT()](https://help.libreoffice.org/Calc/Text_Functions#TEXT) function to ensure that it is all one digit.
 You could also use number formats.
 Create yet another blank column, call it "borocd" and find a row where the CD needs some left hand padding.
 In the adjacent blank cell, type `=` and then tap the cell that contains your CD.
 It should populate the blank cell with a cell reference. `=M13` or something.
 Column M, Row 13.
 Hit return and you'll see that when you aren't editing the cell it just displays the value.
 Now you need to enter a real formula.
 If `M13` is the cell that contains the CD number, your formula is going to be this: `=TEXT(M13, "00")` -- hit return and see what happens.
+You should see that the function has added zero padding to the left of any one digit number.
+This function, with `"00"` as the second argument, forces all your numbers to two digits by padding them with left-hand zeros as needed.
+If you're kind of thrilled by this, try seeing what `"0000"` does.

+8. Now we're going to nest functions.
+We need to string together two things: the boro code and the two digit CD code.
+If your boro codes are in column N and your CD codes are in column M, your function is going to look about like this, at least on row 2: `=CONCATENATE(N2,TEXT(M2,"00"))`

+That should leave you with a column full of three digit borocd codes that match exactly what you've got in your shapefile.
+So once you've uploaded your data to CartoDB you can merge it with your Borough shapefile with a query something like this:

+	UPDATE mydata
+	SET the_geom = nycd.the_geom
+	FROM nycd
+	WHERE nycd.borocd = mydata.borocd